 Employees who benefit from pay progression during a financial year will receive the benefit in addition to possible annual cost-of-living adjustments.
 Employees may in the same financial year receive pay progression and other performance related incentives (e.g. bonuses) provided for in departmental performance related incentive schemes.

 8.3.2 Performance incentive scheme in Education

-The following tables summarises the measures applicable to employees (principals - P1 to P5) and deputy principals.
+The following tables summarises the measures applicable to employees between salary levels 8 and 12.

 Salary levels 8 and 12